alinoorul/EnL-API/README.md

 # EnL-API
-An API to retrieve question-based data, stored using mongoDB, through Express and nodeJS
+A REST API to retrieve question-based data, stored using mongoDB, through Express and nodeJS